multipath-tcp/mptcp.dev/faq.md

 workarounds: </summary>
 - On the server side:
-  - If systemd 257 or newer is in charge of creating the SSH socket, edit its config with `sudo systemctl edit ssh.socket`, then add these two lines:
+  - If systemd 257 or newer is in charge of creating the SSH socket, edit its config with `systemctl edit ssh.socket` to add the following lines, then restart the socket with `systemctl restart ssh.socket`:
     ```
     [Socket]
     SocketProtocol=mptcp